Impact Investing - A force for good

 Capitalism, with all its systems and structures, has come under increasing scrutiny in recent years.
 Boundaries have become blurred between governments, global bodies, financial institutions and social enterprises.
 The idea that a firm exists to primarily to maximise the welfare of its owners, the shareholders, is now outdated.

 Against this background, impact investing is reshaping the relationship between individual wealth and the public good, releasing the potential of private money to make a positive impact on society.

 The primary objective of these investments is to create sustainable change.
 Impact investments are found across the charitable sector, social enterprises and social businesses, as well as among mainstream listed ethical products.
-They are driving creative solutions that tackle social issues such as education, economic development, health, human rights and poverty.
+They are driving creative solutions that tackle social issues such as education, gender equality, economic development, health, human rights and poverty.

 Impact Investing in the UK

 Doing good and making sound business decisions are not mutually exclusive.
 When correctly managed, impact investing offers a ‘win-win’ scenario, giving a social as well as a financial return, and so enabling charities, social enterprises and NGOs to innovate, grow and improve their own sustainability and the lives of the beneficiaries with whom they work – and on society and public services at large.